 1. Right Comprehension 5.
 Right Living 2.
 Right Resolution 6.
 Right Effort 3.
 Right Speech 7.
 Right Thought 4.
 Right Action 8.
 Right State of Peaceful Mind

 Notice how the Eight steps above only apply to humans.
 Plants and non-human animals don’t have the unique disease we humans have.
-As chapter 71 reveals, Realizing I don’t know is better; not knowing this knowing is disease.
-This disease of ours overstates life, distracts us, and we suffer.
+As chapter 71 notes, Realizing I don’t know is better; not knowing this knowing is disease.
+This disease of ours exaggerates life and distracts us, which adds to our pain.
 As chapter 16 says, Not knowing the constant, rash actions lead to ominous results.

 Plants and non-human animals know the constant; or rather, they are the constant.
 They feel the truth of extemporaneous survival.
 “Their will is bent on what they ought to do”.
 Their sole need “is the performance of their duty” to fitness.
 They can be present in their moment for they have no story, no belief, by which to escape their “ought to do”.
 They don’t rush off to seek any imagined better choice.
 Honestly though, humans embody these aspects too, albeit not as straightforwardly.
 In the end, we are also animals.